Drepheus/Vizual/GOOGLE_AUTH_SETUP.md

-# Google OAuth Setup Guide for Omi AI
+# Google OAuth Setup Guide for Vizual AI

 ## Problem
 Cannot log in with Google account - OAuth is not fully configured.